-2.4.5.1 AM Menu 1: External Source
+2.3.5.1 External AM Menu

-The AM Menu 1 menu allows you to view and modify settings related to external amplitude modulation mode, which is used when the modulating signal is to be provided externally.
+The AM - External Menu allows you to view and modify settings related to external amplitude modulation mode, which is used when the modulating signal is to be provided externally.
 In external AM mode, the RF output signal is modulated according to the signal that is applied to the rear panel AM IN connector.
-When the instrument does not include the internal modulation generator, this is the only AM mode that is available.

-Figure 2-9 shows the AM Menu 1 menu:
+Figure 2-16 shows the AM External Menu:

-Figure 2-9: AM Menu 1 with Interactive Softkeys
+Figure 2-16: AM - External menu with Interactive Softkeys

-The following explains each item in the AM Menu 1 menu:
+The following explains each item in the AM - External menu:

 AM.
 This menu item turns amplitude modulation on and off.
 Note that this setting only enables or disables amplitude modulation; it is the active menu, that is, the menu that is currently being displayed, that determines the AM mode that is used.
-For example, if AM is turned on using this menu item, then AM Menu 2 is chosen as the active menu, the AM Mode that is used by the instrument changes from external to internal AM.
+Pressing either the adjacent soft key or the Step Up or Step Down buttons toggle the AM state.

-Only the step up/step down buttons can be used to toggle AM on and off; the numeric keypad and rotary knob cannot be used.
 The AM indicator is displayed in the upper right-hand corner of the display when amplitude modulation is turned on.